copninixh/copninixh/README.md

 ## Hi there 👋
-Cop Kampanart Chaomooltan I'm a student @ Yupparaj Wittayalai School
+Cop Kampanart Chaimooltan I'm a student @ Yupparaj Wittayalai School

 Here are some ideas to get you started: